winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 A preview environment will be automatically created when a user submits a pull request to the app's repository.

-P2: If the author of the PR is not a registered Wing Preview user, Wing Preview will add a comment to the PR instructing them to sign up.
+P2: If the author of the PR is not a registered Wing Cloud user, Wing Cloud will add a comment to the PR instructing them to sign up.
 Once this user signs up, the preview environment will be created only after another commit is pushed to the repository (not ideal behavior but okay to get started).

 The environment will automatically be updated every time a commit is pushed to this branch.